microshare/microshare.github.io/docs/2/technical/microshare-platform/views-guide.md

 #### - C. A Pipeline Query View

-Views can be configured to aggregate or obfuscate data from the Microshare datalake using MongoDB aggregation query language.
+Views can be configured to aggregate or obfuscate data from the Microshare® datalake using MongoDB aggregation query language.
 This will allow you to do the following searches, sorts, projections, and groups:

 {% include image.html url="/assets/img/composer-fact-create-query1.jpg" description="View Create Query" %}